stphnsmpsn/wedding-thank-yous/README.md

 # Thank You Letters

-This application reads party / guest information from a CSV file and sends each party a "Thank You" email with the contents built from a template and customized based on their gift (if provided).
+This application reads party / guest information from a CSV file and sends each party an HTML-formatted "Thank You" email with the contents built from a template and customized based on their gift (if provided).

 ## Usage